-As I’m scrolling through the Facebook newsfeed, I am quickly reminded that someone, somewhere, is celebrating their Sweet Sixteen birthday today.
+As I’m scrolling through the Facebook newsfeed, I am quickly reminded that someone, somewhere, is celebrating their Sweet Sixteen birthday.
 On this day sixteen years ago, such celebrations became voluntarily suppressed.
-Such celebrations involved nothing more than tight hugs and prolonged kisses.
+These celebrations involved nothing more than tight hugs and prolonged kisses.
 It was in the midst of an odd, misfortunate peace that parents would gently finger comb their child’s hair and pray.
 It was a period of hoping and relentlessly praying to a higher being that their brood will have a long and happy future.

 As I scroll through the newsfeed, it is flooded with memes of patriotic gasconades, that we will “never forget.”
 The irony is……we have forgotten.